LiadHaber/GitOps-101/README.md

 This will create an app of apps consisting of alll resources managed by the prometheus operator - Such as grafana,prometheus, alertmanager etc.

 For the purposes of this demo I disabled the node-exporter resource(Disables the node-exporter daemonset creation).
-In addition - We want prometheus to be able to scrape ArgoCD metricsd so I added an additional service-monitor ArgoCD.
+In addition - We want prometheus to be able to scrape ArgoCD metrics so I added an additional service-monitor for ArgoCD.
 Both of this were supplied as values for the prometheus-stack app.

 Get grafana username and password